In this section:

 To run this promotion authors and JHP could:

 Promotions must be set up by JHP.
 If you would like to run a promotion, please post your request in the the Help forum under Sales & Distribution/Other queries.
-And make sure to add this promotion to your Marketing Activities and to share with JHP on the FB closed author group.
+Make sure to add this promotion to you Marketing Activities and to share with JHP on the FB closed author group.

 We spend a lot of time dealing with queries from people saying the book is not available.
 Very occasionally, it’s because sales are going faster than we expected, and we’re temporarily out of stock (usually two weeks max.).
 More often, the answers fall into the following kinds of categories: